gkashin/The-Einstein-Problem/README.md

   * The report of the company that fired all employees lies next to the report of the company that received the investment;
   * The Twitter report is next to the Uber report.

-Based on known information, it is required to restore all the data of financial reports.
+Based on known information, it is required to restore all the data of financial reports

 ## Output
 ```